digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 A few final checks can be performed as well on the Kubernetes side to verify if the reported issues were fixed:

-1. Check if the game-2048 deployment has a read-only (immutable) filesystem by writing the application **index.html** file:
+1. Check if the game-2048 deployment has a read-only (immutable) filesystem by writing to the **index.html** file used by the game-2048 application:

    ```shell
    kubectl exec -it deployment/game-2048 -n game-2048 -- /bin/bash -c "echo > /public/index.html"